ucd-library/pgdm/docs/template-builder.md

     name = name_in;

   -- Note the custom exception here!
-These make debugging data issues -- a low easier and are highly recommended. if (cid is NULL) then
+These make debugging data issues -- a lot easier and are highly recommended. if (cid is NULL) then
     RAISE EXCEPTION 'Unknown crop: %', name_in;
   END IF;